 Are trampolines safe for 2-year-olds?

-Since children younger than 6-years-old are at a greater risk of injuring themselves on trampolines, not all trampolines are safe for 2-years-old.
+Since children younger than 6-years-old are at greater risk of injuring themselves on trampolines, not all trampolines are safe for 2-years-old.
 However, there are trampolines designed specifically for younger children like toddlers.
-These don’t usually have as much bounce as common trampolines, and they also aren’t typically designed with open areas that your child’s foot can become stuck in.
+These don't usually have as much bounce as common trampolines, and they also aren't typically designed with open areas that your child's foot can become stuck in.

 Are mini trampolines good exercise?

 There is a reason why mini trampolines are available at a large number of gyms and sporting good stores, and that is because they can indeed liven up your workout routine.
-Since you’re doing a lot of jumping, or “rebounding”, you’re able continually build up your heart rate.
+Since you’re doing a lot of jumping, or “rebounding”, you’re able to continually build up your heart rate.
 This can help strengthen your muscles while burning off calories.
 Also, similar to your kid when they use a trampoline, you can improve your balance and your coordination.